What kind of wine will you find at Live Wine?

 • It does not contain additives other than those mentioned in the label

 This is what we like to find in the wines we drink: variety.
-One can talk about diversity or biodiversity, but the word variety in itself contains many aspects that in wine we consider positive.
+We can talk about diversity or biodiversity, but the word variety in itself contains many aspects that in wine we consider positive.

 As we endeavoured to communicate with our logo, the wines we like have a range of colours that themselves are worth the experience of getting to know them.